alastor0325/blog/_posts/2020-12-26-life-as-an-engineer-at-mozilla.md

 paginate: false
 ---

-I joined Mozilla on September 2014, and it has been six years since then.
+I joined Mozilla in September 2014, and it has been six years since then.
 I quite enjoy working at Mozilla and building a product that hundreds of millions users use in their daily life.
 Although Firefox is not as popular as it was before in this competitive browsers market, I am still proud of being one of members of Mozilla who are (mostly) willing to make internet more open and powerful.
 So today I would like to share some experience of what it's like as being an engineer at Mozilla.

 ### Three Major Media Components
 I work for media team, which is responsible for all media related things on the web, and there are three major components in media, which are respectively **Playback**, **WebAudio** and **WebRTC**.